 In resolutely taking the road to Jerusalem Jesus knew he was heading for suffering.
 For us to take the Jerusalem road is not an itinerary detail but an awareness that all life is a path to death, and a life lived abundantly will touch the reality of suffering and death daily.

 It is natural and right that we humans resist death, that we “rage, rage against the dying of the light“.
 It is important to remember that Jesus prayed “let this cup pass from me” when his crucifixion was immanent.
-No healthy person wants to die.
+No one person wants to die.

 However fear of death can become an unhealthy preoccupation and even a debilitating fixation as we wrestle with life and death issues for ourselves and those we love.
-It is helpful to recall that Pope Francis has lived a long life after having a significant part of one lung removed as a 21 year old and Stephen Hawking outlived his terminal diagnosis by more than half a century.
+It is helpful to recall that Pope Francis is living a long life after having a significant part of one lung removed as a 21 year old and Stephen Hawking outlived his terminal diagnosis by more than half a century.
 I often bury elderly parishioners who were thought to be near death as young people.

 A section of today’s gospel reading is frequently chosen for funerals: